Chart Color Schemes

 Residential development activity is lower than average in Blue Haven - San Remo according to AreaSearch's national comparison of local real estate markets

 Blue Haven - San Remo has seen approximately 21 new homes approved annually.
-Over the past five financial years, from FY-21 to FY-25, around 109 homes were approved, with an additional 8 approved so far in FY-26.
-On average, about 1.4 people moved to the area each year for every dwelling built during these years, suggesting a balanced supply and demand, stable market conditions, and accessible housing choices as new properties are constructed at an average cost of $228,000, below regional levels.
+Over the past five financial years, from FY-21 to FY-25, around 109 homes were approved, with an additional 10 approved so far in FY-26.
+On average, about 1.4 people have moved to the area per dwelling built over these five years.

 Frequently Asked Questions - Development